 under Honourable Conditions after being busted, along with a dozen of my shipmates, for smoking weed (in a war zone).
 I suppose this was to send a message to the tens, if not hundreds of thousands of us that regularly used drugs and alcohol to blur our situations at the time.

 My naval career began July 13, 1967 and ended on June 25, 1968 for a total of 11 months and 13 days (including training for at least a month… far short of the 4 year commitment I’d made.
 According to the faded copy of my naval records, I was discharged under “BUPERS MANUAL, ART.
 C-10311-284- UNFITNESS.
 But hey, my “character of service” says HONORABLE.
-Plus I earned the NATIONAL DEFENSE SERVICE MEDAL so kiss my lucky ass as I head home three years earlier than expected.
+Plus I earned the NATIONAL DEFENSE SERVICE MEDAL!!

-Incredibly, due to the oxymoron of “military intelligence”, we were all sent to Treasure Island, a naval installation in beautiful San Francisco, for our eventual discharges from service.
+Incredibly, thanks to the oxymoron of “military intelligence”, we were all sent to Treasure Island, a naval installation on the fabled San Francisco bay, for our eventual discharges from service.
 At that time, LSD, due to it’s rapidly evolving formulations, that kept it one step ahead of the law, was being openly sold by sidewalk vendors.
 Our access to the store (or whatever they call them) on the base elevated us to the level of Barter Kings.
 With black silk scarves, denim and white cotton bellbottoms and denim shirts purchased for next to nothing, we were able to negotiate some remarkable transactions that also included peyote, hashish and other mind altering substances, in addition to our favourite, Owsley Stanley‘s White Lightening.

 I’m seldom thanked for “my service”.
 I’ve lived in Canada since 1970 and have met a few American war vets also living here (all but one from the subsequent, non-stop wars), but we’re not friends and shared little to no time swapping war stories.
 We had all left that mental carnage at the border.
 Canada had little to do with that particular “conflict”.